 Except for cleansing the temple and giving verbal rebukes to the religious leaders, Jesus did little to judge the generation He as born into.
 Jesus said the Son of man is not come to destroy men’s lives, but to save them.
 (Lk 9:56) Jesus simply spoke the truth of the gospel and gave everyone the opportunity to repent.

 4 He shall not fail nor be discouraged, till he have set judgment in the earth: and the isles shall wait for his law.

 Before Jesus came, things like cannibalism, infanticide, and human sacrifice were commonplace.
 Women had almost no rights.
 Half of the population of the Roman empire were slaves.
-Today, places where the gospel has had not any influence are still steeped in darkness.
+Today, places where the gospel has not had any influence are still steeped in darkness.
 The residual effects of Christianity are slowly working their way into these parts of the world as well.
 For example, Saudi Arabia has recently shown that they may start giving rights to women.

 5 Thus saith God the LORD, he that created the heavens, and stretched them out; he that spread forth the earth, and that which cometh out of it; he that giveth breath unto the people upon it, and spirit to them that walk therein:

 6 I the LORD have called thee [Yeshua] in righteousness, and will hold thine hand, and will keep thee, and give thee for a covenant of the people, for a light of the Gentiles;